StartupsPoleEmploi/labonneboite/README.md

 - First double check your vagrant VM settings directly in VirtualBox interface.
 You should ensure that your VM uses 4 CPUs and not the default 1 CPU only.
 You have to make this change once, and you'll most likely need to reboot the VM to do it.
 Without this change, your VM CPU usage might quickly become the bottleneck of the load testing.
 - Read `labonneboite/scripts/loadtesting.py` script and adjust values to your load testing scenario.
-- Start your local server `make serve_web_app`
+- Start your local server `make serve-web-app`
-- Start your locust instance `make start_locust_against_localhost`.
+- Start your locust instance `make start-locust-against-localhost`.
 By default, this will load-test http://localhost:5000.
-To test a different server, run e.g: `make start_locust_against_localhost LOCUST_HOST=https://labonneboite.pole-emploi.fr` (please don't do this, though).
+To test a different server, run e.g: `make start-locust-against-localhost LOCUST_HOST=https://labonneboite.pole-emploi.fr` (please don't do this, though).
 - Load the locust web interface in your browser: http://localhost:8089
 - Start your swarm with for example 1 user then increase slowly and observe what happens.
 - As long as your observed RPS stays coherent with your number of users, it means the app behaves correctly.
 As soon as the RPS is less than it shoud be and/or you get many 500 errors (check your logs) it means the load is too high or that your available bandwidth is too low.